spirocount/spirocount-android/README.md

 4. Use the device's camera to capture a new image and detect the number of spirochetes.
 5. Load an image already in the device's storage and detect the number of spirochetes.

+## Contributing

+**We would love to have more images with which to improve our model**.
+Please contact us if you would like to share your images.
+The more images we can collect, the more we can improve the model and the quality of the image recognition.

+Additionally, please submit any bug reports, feature requests, or code for the user interface by raising a github issue or pull request.
+Issues related to the model are also welcome, but please submit them to the appropriate repository at <https://github.com/wkboyle/spirochete_vision>.

 ## Credits

 Inspired by the Android CodeLab ["Build and deploy a custom object detection model with TensorFlow